 What is CSA?
 Community Supported / Community Shared Agriculture

 CSA stands for "Community Supported Agriculture" or "Community Shared Agriculture".
-The idea of a CSA farm is that members pay in advance for a seasonal vegetable box subscription, then receive a fair share of vegetables each week over the growing season (usually mid-June to early October).
+The idea of a CSA farm is that members pay in advance for a seasonal vegetable box subscription, then receive a fair share of vegetables each week over the growing season (usually July to early October).
 CSA members "invest" in the farm at the start of the season when our expenses are the highest, and reap the benefits of the harvest for the rest of the season.
 Members get to live along with the life of the farm by sharing in each vegetable as it comes into season.
 Every season offers an opportunity to learn more about where your food comes from, how it's grown, and what's in season from a local farm.

 Our produce is different from what you will find at the grocery store.
 It is not "perfect", you may see holes in some leaves or find dirt left on the carrots or potatoes.
 The vegetables tell stories of our farm and the particular growing conditions we are dealing with.
 Our produce is extremely fresh, harvested by hand within 24 hours of getting to your plate!
 You will discover unique vegetable varieties and heirloom flavours you may never had tried before, as well as lots of standard favourites.
 Each week we include a checklist to let you know what is in your share, and also send out newsletters with recipes and storage tips to help you make the most of your veggies!